Routeburn in 1 or 2 days

 Be aware of daylight hours, as you may end up finishing in the dark.
 Take a torch if you are not sure, especially from mid February onwards or on cloudy/wet days.
 The last 1-2 hours is not difficult in the dark with a torch.

-No 1 day hike relocations available from 25th December to 2nd January.
+1 day hike relocations are not available from 25th December to 2nd January.